luis-l/BonsaiBehaviourTree/README.md

 ### API and Custom Tasks

-There are four main categories of nodes which you can extend from to add functionality:
+These are the base nodes which can be extended:

 - Composite
+  - Parallel
 - Decorator
   - Services
   - Conditional Abort
-- Conditional Task
 - Task

 In order to add custom functionality you can override key methods: